-The EPAO must verify the suitability of the venue for taking the test and the identity of the person taking the test.
+The EPAO must verify the suitability of the venue for taking the test.

 Marking

 Tests must be marked by independent assessors or markers employed by the EPAO following a marking guide produced by the EPAO.
 Alternatively, marking by computer is permissible where questions types allow this, to improve marking reliability.